-“OST Integrity Check” setup will open up, Check-in in the “Repair errors” box and click on “Begin Scan”
+The ‘OST Integrity Check’ setup will open up.
+Check in the ‘Repair errors’ box and click on ‘Begin Scan’.

-Now the scanning will take place, depending on the number of files and errors, this could take a while to complete the scanning.
+Scanning will now take place; depending on the number of files and errors, this could take a while to complete.

 Close all the Windows, the .ost file has been successfully repaired.

-Now, right-click on the “Outlook.exe” file and Click on the “Properties” and navigate to the “Compatibility” tab.
+Now, right-click on the “Outlook.exe” file, click on “Properties”, and navigate to the “Compatibility” tab.

 Now, simply uncheck the “Run this program in compatibility mode” box.

-If the issue is resolved then you will need to reconfigure your firewall to allow exchange to sync.
+Once the issue is resolved, you will need to reconfigure your firewall to allow Exchange to sync.

-If it is not resolved by disabling firewall, then create a new mail profile from Outlook and reconfigure your account.
+If the issue is not resolved by disabling the firewall, then create a new mail profile from Outlook and reconfigure your account.